agilesteel/spells/README.md

 ### Configuring your project's dependencies

-Add these lines to your SBT build file
+Add these lines to your SBT build file:
 ```scala
 resolvers += Resolver.sonatypeRepo("releases") // optional, but quicker